khalid-hussain/shaheen/chap3.md

 up."

-"Perhaps with Holy Mary's grace, like Cordova and Toledo, the Muslims of Granada too continue to remain divided, otherwise, I know that their unity can compel the enemy, no matter how mighty, to its knees.
+"Perhaps with Holy Mary's grace, like Cordova and Toledo, the Muslims of Granada continue to remain divided.
+Otherwise, I know that their unity can compel the enemy, no matter how mighty, to its knees.
 If they remain scattered, they would be like piles of dust in the face of a mildly blowing wind but if they are united they will prove to be like an invincible rock even to a huge storm.
 I have come to know that a few scholars are trying to motivate them in the name of Islam.
-If this is true, then, I would not consider these words of Abul Hassan as empty threats that 'instead of gold and silver coins for tribute our mint manufactures swords of steel'.
-Oh Queen, the truth is that instead of the army, I was relying more on the fact that I would take advantage of the civil war in Granada."
+If this is true, then, I would not consider these words of Abul Hassan as empty threats that 'instead of gold and silver coins for tribute our mint manufactures swords of steel.'"

+"O Queen, the truth is that instead of the army, I was relying more on the fact that I would take advantage of the civil war in Granada."

 "But even if the chances of civil war are not present in Granada, we should not hesitate to use our armed forces.
 I don't believe in giving the enemy time for preparations."

 "This is what I was thinking too.
-But because of Santiago's stupidity we have still not been able to wash away the stains of negative publicity that our soldiers' good reputation had received."
+But because of Santiago's stupidity, we have still not been able to wash away the stains of negative publicity that our soldiers' good reputation had received."

-The Queen said, "Can't we recognize the Frontier Falcon as an independent ruler and have some agreement with him against Granada?"
+The Queen said, "Can't we recognize The Frontier Falcon as an independent ruler and have some agreement with him against Granada?"

 "No, rather I'm afraid if Abul Hassan announces to revolt against us, he would